 The Parity Error (PE) Flag indicates that the next frame in the receive buffer had a parity error when received.
 If parity check is not enabled the PE bit will always be read zero.
 For compatibility with future devices, always set this bit to zero when writing to UCSRA.
-For more details see "Parity Bit Calculation" on page 135 and "Parity Checker" on page 144.
+For more details see "Parity Bit Calculation" on page 134 and "Parity Checker".